openedx/edx-documentation/en_us/students/source/SFD_mobile.rst

-.. _SFD Mobile FAQ:
+.. _SFD Mobile:

 ########################
-edX Mobile App FAQ
+The edX Mobile App
 ########################

+The edX mobile app is currently available for Android devices.
+For more information, check the frequently asked questions below.

 .. _General Questions: